happi/theBeamBook/README.md

 The following is not yet done consistently so please feel free to contribute by fixing tags in the current version.

 Chapter tags should start with 'CH-'.
-Words in a tag is separated by underscore '_'.
+Words in a tag are separated by underscores '_'.

 Section tags should start with 'SEC-'.